Texas Public Radio's mission is to engage, inspire and inform, to empower our community to make life better.

-Texas Public Radio (TPR) operates seven non-commercial radio stations.
-KPAC 88.3 FM and KSTX 89.1 FM broadcast to San Antonio and South Central Texas, KTXI 90.1 FM, broadcasting to the West Central Hill Country, KTPR 89.9 FM, broadcasting to Snyder and the Big Country, KVHL 91.7 FM, broadcasting to the Highland Lakes region, KTPD 89.3 FM, broadcasting to Del Rio, and KCTI 1450 AM, broadcasting to Gonzales area.
+Texas Public Radio operates seven non-commercial radio stations.
+KPAC 88.3 FM and KSTX 89.1 FM broadcast to San Antonio and South Central Texas, KTXI 90.1 FM, broadcasting to the West Central Hill Country, KTPR 89.9 FM, broadcasting to the Permian Basin, KVHL 91.7 FM, broadcasting to the Highland Lakes region, KTPD 89.3 FM, broadcasting to Del Rio, and KCTI 1450 AM, broadcasting to Gonzales area.

 Texas Public Radio was organized in 1988 and formally incorporated as a 501(c)3 non-profit organization the following year.
 It grew out of a merger of two separate organizations, the Classical Broadcasting Society of San Antonio and San Antonio Community Radio.
 Its name was chosen anticipating eventual expansion of service to listeners throughout the state.
 It is an independent, non-profit organization governed by a Board of Directors composed of residents from the service area.

 KPAC has specialized in broadcasting classical music and fine arts information since signing on the air on November 7, 1982.
 The programming includes concert series, live broadcasts, and specialty shows like "Concierto," a bilingual program about Latinx and Spanish composers and performers.

 Aspiring to realize the name chosen at its inception, Texas Public Radio began to find opportunities to expand coverage into other unserved or underserved areas by the late 1990s.
-KTXI signed on October 8, 1998 and serves listeners in the Hill Country with select programs from the KPAC and KSTX schedules.
-On January 20, 2013, KTPR 89.9 FM began broadcasting NPR news and information to the Texas Big Country – Snyder, Big Spring, and Sweetwater.
-On October 21, 2013, KVHL 91.7 signed on, broadcasting to Llano, Texas, and the Highland Lakes region, and on May 5, 2016, KTPD 89.3 began broadcasting in Del Rio, Texas.
+KTXI signed on October 8, 1998 to bring public radio to listeners in the Texas Hill Country at 90.1 on the FM dial.
+On January 20, 2013, KTPR 89.9 FM began broadcasting in Snyder, Texas.
+KTPR was later upgraded to serve the Permian Basin on September 28, 2020.
+On October 21, 2013, KVHL 91.7 signed on, broadcasting to the Highland Lakes region.
+On May 5, 2016, KTPD 89.3 began service to the Del Rio area.
 KCTI 1450 Gonzales originally went on the air in 1947, but became a part of the TPR family of stations on September 28, 2016.

 What TPR Has Accomplished